 Please contact email@example.com to request a confirmation of enrolment.
 There is a nominal fee for this service.

 Please email firstname.lastname@example.org

-For information regarding your T4A, please contact the Financial Aid & Awards Office.
+T4A's for 2016 will be mailed by February 28, 2017.
+For any other questions regarding your T4A, please contact the Financial Aid & Awards Office.